 Under the new guidance, an entity has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If, after assessing the totality of events or circumstances, an entity determines it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then performing the two-step impairment test is unnecessary.
 The FASB provided a sample list of events and circumstances that an entity can consider in performing its qualitative assessment.
-Under the amended guidance, an entity has the option to bypass the qualitative assessment and proceed directly to performing the first step of the two-step goodwill impairment test and may resume performing the qualitative assessment in any subsequent period.
-The amendments are effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
+Under the amended guidance, an entity has the option to bypass the qualitative assessment and proceed directly to performing the first step of the two-step goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
 The adoption of this guidance in January 2012 did not have any effect on the Company's results of operations, financial position or liquidity.